reusable-ui/reusable-ui-monorepo/variants/orientation-variant/README.md

 ### `useOrientationVariant(props, options)`

-Resolves the orientation value along with its associated CSS class name and accessibility metadata, based on component props and optional default configuration.
+Resolves the orientation value along with its associated CSS class name and accessibility metadata, based on component props, optional default configuration, and parent context.

 #### 💡 Usage Example